can I feed my angelfish vegetables?

 Bored with Food

-If you continuously feed your angelfish the same vegetables every week, there’s a chance they’re bored of them.
 Angelfish have complex personalities and require mental stimulation, which they get as much through a varied diet as they do any other means.

-This means that you’ll need to keep switching your fish’s diet up to prevent them from getting fed up with their food.
-Fish flakes and pellets aren’t very exciting for them, so incorporating a range of different tasty veggies each week is an excellent way to keep them happy.
+Fish flakes and pellets aren’t very exciting for them, so incorporating a range of tasty veggies each week is an excellent way to keep them happy.

 Check For Illnesses

-Illnesses and diseases, such as freshwater ich and hole in the head disease, sometimes cause fish to lose their appetite.
+Illnesses and diseases, such as freshwater ich and hole-in-the-head disease, sometimes cause fish to lose their appetite.
 Fish won’t eat because they’re in too much pain or discomfort.

-• Frantic swimming
+• Frantic swimming.

-• Gasping at the surface of the tank
+• Gasping at the surface of the tank.

-• General unwellness
+• General unwellness.

-• Lack of appetite
+• Lack of appetite.

-• Odd swimming patterns
+• Odd swimming patterns.

-• Red eyes
+• Red eyes.

-• Refusal to eat
+• Refusal to eat.

-• White spots on the body
+• White spots on the body.

 If you notice any of these signs at the same time your angelfish are refusing to eat vegetables, it’s possible that they could be suffering from a stress problem.
-This is usually caused by aggressive fish, poor water quality, or boredom.

 While vegetables are a good source of vitamins, nutrients, and minerals for angelfish, be careful not to overfeed.
-In fact, this is one of the worst things you can do for your fish’s health, as they’re at risk of becoming obese.
-Also, be sure to clean out the tank as soon as your fish have finished eating to prevent harmful ammonia and nitrites from affecting the water.
+This is one of the worst things you can do because they’re at risk of becoming obese.